-- is not a citizen or permanent resident of the United States (or applicant for permanent residency).
+- are not a citizen or permanent resident of the United States (or applicant for permanent residency), and

 - Application Fee.
 A nonrefundable $90 application fee.
 The application fee may be paid by check, money order or approved credit card.
 If you wish to submit your application fee by check or money order please use the alternate payment form.
 Applicants who wish to pay by credit card may do so as part of the online application.
 If you are unable to pay the fee online, you may call the Fee Office (979) 458-5155.
 Waiver of the $90 international application fee is not available.

 Checks or money orders (U.S. dollars) should be made payable to Texas A&M University.
 Checks or money orders are accepted provided they display an agency bank in the United States and have magnetic ink character recognition (MICR) routing numbers at the bottom.